RossPatterson/VMARC/README.md

 I haven't worked with a VM/CMS system since 2002, but it appears that there haven't been any updates to VMARC since then.
 Talk about stable software!
 This code was originally hosted on GeoCities at http://www.GeoCities.com/RossPatterson/vmarc.

+Because I can't guess how EBCDIC source files will be translated in a vintage 2020 Internet, I've uploaded the full source in the original EBCDIC to ./EBCDIC, and translated to ASCII in ./ASCII.
+When in doubt, rely on the ./EBCDIC files.

 ## "Recent" Updates To VMARC

 The following updates have been issued "recently" (_i.e._ since I took over maintenance in 1998).
 They apply on top of VMARC ASSEMBLE and all the prior updates (V1R2P002 through V1R2P020).